billyyythekid21/AI-News-Scraper/README.md

 ## What it is

-csoc helps students connect beyond lectures and group chats — match with people who share your course or interests, then actually meet through campus events.
+csoc helps students match with people who share their courses or interests, making connecting beyond labs and lectures easier and more personalised.

 ---